On this page you will find general information for faculty about the following:

 Temporary disabilities caused or contributed to by pregnancy, childbirth, or related medical conditions shall be treated in the same manner as other temporary medical disabilities, and sick leave accruals must be used in such cases.
 For parental leave not covered by sick leave accruals, faculty will be placed on leave without pay (LWOP).
 Under parental leave provisions the father of a child may use sick leave accruals in conjunction with the child’s birth only if the child is actually ill or to care for his spouse while she is recovering from labor and delivery.

 Parental leave begins with the date of the birth of a natural child or the date of the adoption or foster care placement of a child under three years of age.

-Faculty members may request two types of leave: (1) leave without pay and (2) leave from the instructional budget.
-In both cases, or for any combination of the two leave types, the form Faculty Request for Leave must be completed and submitted.
+Faculty members may request the following types of leave: (1) leave of absence (2) unpaid time off and (3) leave from the instructional budget.
+In all cases, or for any combination of the leave types, the Faculty Request for Leave form must be completed and submitted.
 The leave request must include a justification explaining why the leave is in the best interests of the university and how it will increase the teaching effectiveness or scholarly productivity of the individual.
 It also should specify what the faculty member will be doing while on leave and from where he or she will be receiving compensation, if any.
 When a leave of absence without pay is requested for significant personal reasons (e.g., parental leave) the reason for the leave should be stated on the leave request form.